Master of Arts in English

 -

-All applicants must submit a representative sample of academic or professional writing that demonstrates their critical thinking and/or research strengths and indicates their ability to do well in advanced study in English Literature or Composition.
+Applicants for a concentration in Literature or Composition must submit a representative sample of academic or professional writing that demonstrates their critical thinking and/or research strengths and indicates their ability to do well in advanced study in English Literature or Composition.
 The writing sample should not exceed 15 pages in length, and should preferably be work completed for an upper-division undergraduate course in English or for a graduate-level English course.
 (Those who cannot meet this requirement may petition the Graduate Coordinator for admission in a written statement.)

 -